sjparkinson/uncomplicated.systems/_posts/2026-04-17-kamal-hetzner-ipv6-only.md

 Domains=~honeycomb.io
 ```

-Telemetry bound for Honeycomb then resolves to a synthetic IPv6 address, routes through the public NAT64 gateway (protected by TLS), and comes out the other side as IPv4.
+Telemetry bound for Honeycomb then resolves to a synthetic IPv6 address, routes the traffic through the public NAT64 gateway (protected by TLS), and comes out the other side as IPv4.

 ### Gotchas